Valentindi/reproduction-mining-the-peanut-gallary/README.md

 - run `python src/create_dataset.py`.
 This scripts creates a dataset with similar size as the authors of the original paper.
 - run `python src/replace_rare_words_and_numbers.py`.
 This Scripts replaces numbers with a unique Token and replaces words, which occures less or equal 10 times within the dataset.
 (You can change the threshold in the file.)

 ## Run Experiments
-- open your Jupyter Notebook in the browser, open the subdirectory `src`and run the Notebooks.
+- open your Jupyter Notebook in the browser, open the subdirectory `src`and run the Notebook `create_train_test_splits.ipynb`.
+This Notebook creates train/test splits for test 1 and test 2.
+- now you can run the Experiments `Table1_2.ipynb`, `Table3-4-6.ipynb` and `Table8.ipynb`.